ChunMinChang/blog/_posts/2020-12-18-firefox-avif-transparency-support.md

 The AVIF support can be enabled by toggling the `image.avif.enabled` in `about:config` to `true` (it's `false` by default).
 As far as I know, it's the last piece of the main AVIF work that has to be done.
 Hopefully the `image.avif.enabled` would be set to `true` by default soon.

 To be honest, I am just lucky enough to pick this topic to implement the last piece.
 Most of the hard works are done by our excellent [`mp4parse-rust`](https://github.com/mozilla/mp4parse-rust) developers and the [original AVIF decoder author][BMO1625363].
-What I did is just to expose and use the right APIs to do demux and decode, then feed the decoded data to the graphic rendering pipeline in Firefox.
+They give me great advices and help me to achieve this work.

 ## Before v.s.
 After

 |                  | Before (w/ green background) | After (w/ green background) |